ABOUT THE SCHOOL TRAVEL FORUM

 Schools, teachers, parents, industry stakeholders and all STF Assured Members are united by a common interest - that is to ensure that pupils experience the most rewarding LOtC opportunities possible.
 The STF is here to make that happen.

 For members, joining the STF means that they can accredit the quality of their educational provision and increase their own risk management by following current good practice on safety management.
 In addition to overseeing this Code of Conduct, the STF also provides a forum for members to discuss non-competitive issues of common interest and concern.
 Our marketing activities, lobbying, placement of regular articles in educational magazines and the development of relationships with Tourist Boards all support the interests of STF members.

 The STF is much more than a simple membership organisation, all Assured Members of the STF are required to adhere to a rigorous Code of Practice and Safety Management Standards and be audited each year by Argent Health & Safety, the UK’s leading Health and Safety Consultancy specialising in Travel, to ensure continuing compliance.

 Our members are supported by an elected committee and a General Manager.

 The committee is responsible for the day-to-day running and operation of the affairs of the Association and for furthering the objectives of the School Travel Forum.

 Gill Harvey - CEO

-I joined the School Travel Forum in 2015 to take up the reins as General Manager, responsible for strategy planning, health and safety standards and brand management, to ensure the continued success and growth of the membership.
+I joined the School Travel Forum in 2015 to take up the reins as CEO, responsible for strategy planning, health and safety standards and brand management, to ensure the continued success and growth of the membership.